Dry mouth causes and what you can do about them

-An unusually dry mouth, or xerostomia, is more common as you get older, affecting around one in five elderly people.
+A very dry mouth is more common as you get older, affecting around one in five elderly people3.
 Persistent sufferers should visit their doctor or dentist to determine the dry mouth cause, as salivary glands that are not working properly can be the result of an underlying medical problem.
-Some common causes include the following:
+If you’re wondering ‘why do I have a dry mouth?’, some common dry mouth causes include:

-- Lifestyle choices: Stress, smoking, or chewing tobacco can affect the normal production of saliva in your mouth.
+- Lifestyle: Often, dry mouth is a symptom of certain lifestyle choices, such as smoking or chewing tobacco, as this can affect the normal production of saliva in your mouth.

-- Dehydration: This occurs when you don’t have enough fluid in your body to produce normal levels of saliva, which can stem from conditions such as fever, vomiting, or diarrhoea, or even just not drinking enough water.
+- Dehydration: If you have a dry mouth, saliva production may be low due to dehydration.
+This occurs when you don’t have enough fluid in your body to produce normal levels of saliva, which can stem from conditions such as fever, vomiting, or diarrhoea, or even just not drinking enough water.

 - A blocked nose: Constantly breathing through your mouth can sometimes cause dry mouth.

-- Nerve damage: Damage to the nerves in the head or neck from injury or surgery can cause dry mouth.
+- Nerve damage: One of the reasons dry mouth may be affecting you is due to damage to the nerves in the head or neck from injury or surgery.

 - Certain medical treatments: Damage to the saliva glands from radiation and chemotherapy treatments to the head and neck can affect the amount of saliva produced.